 “The world is a book, and those who do not travel read only one page” Saint Augustine

-When you travel through small towns and villages and watch different communities being utterly satisfied, despite having no more than what a single family owned in a big city like yours, you realize how life is so much more than just having air-con and iPhones.
-We need to re-calibrate what’s important in life, and travelling does that for us.
+When you travel through small towns and villages and watch different communities being utterly satisfied, despite having no more than what a single family owned in a big city around you, you realize how life is so much more than just having iPhones and iPads.
+We only need to learn to re-calibrate what’s important in life, and travelling does that for us.

 Travelling Taught Me How Wealth And Material Goods Have Spoiled Me